IBM/innovate-digital-bank/README.md

 You can now visit localhost:3100 to access the portal

 # Deploy to IBM Cloud the Hard Way
 > NOTE: This guide requires a paid/upgraded account on IBM Cloud.
-You **cannot** complete the steps with a free or lite account
+You **cannot** complete the steps with a free or lite account.

 1. [Get the tools](#1-get-the-tools)
 2. [Clone the repo](#2-clone-the-repo)